-

 Functional areas

-Functional surfaces are the floor surfaces that are covered by moving parts of work equipment, fixtures and fittings.
+Functional areas are the floor areas covered by moving parts of equipment, fixtures, and fittings.

 Safety surfaces

-Areas for safety distances are the floor areas at workplaces, work equipment, installations and facilities that are required to prevent hazards to employees.
+Areas for safety distances are the floor areas at workplaces, work equipment, fixtures and fittings that are required to avoid hazards to employees.

 Do you need help planning your office?

-Compliance with all occupational health and safety regulations can quickly become very complex.
-Our employees will be happy to help you set up your office at any time.
+Ensuring compliance with all occupational health and safety regulations can quickly become very complex.
+Our employees are happy to assist you with setting up your office at any time.
 Arrange your personal consultation now.